 When it comes to suction and agitation, Dyson is hard to beat.
 And now they are going filter-less with the Cinetic Science system that oscillate to prevent microscopic dust from clogging.

-Out of all the Cinetic variants this is my favorite cause it’s “reasonably” pried if you call $450 reasonable.
+Out of all the Cinetic variants this is my favorite cause it’s “reasonably” priced if you call something almost $500 reasonable.